mrm-xiefan/lunania-ai/README.md

 python finetuning.py
 ```

-## use weights to predict cat or dog
+## then use weights to predict cat or dog

 you can set mode from 1 to 3(1: scratch, 2: bottleneck, 3: finetuning)

-and use image param to specify a image
+and use image param to specify an image
 ```
 cd catvsdog/01_job
 python predict.py --mode 3 --image ../99_data/input/1.png